kineticadb/examples/README.md

 ## More Information

-See the [Documentation](http://docs.kinetica.com/7.1/azure) for more information about workbooks and the Kinetica workbench.
+See our [Documentation](http://docs.kinetica.com/7.1/azure) for more information about workbooks and the Kinetica workbench.